Rust Basics - Ownership, Borrowing & Lifetimes

 Lifetimes

-- Reference Validation: Ensures references are valid for as long as they’re used
+Lifetimes ensure references are valid as long as we need them.

 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {